chistotinsa/YOLOv8m_neuron_detection/README.md

 To run the main script —
 1. Put your photos 2048х1504 pxls into the 'photo' folder
 2. Run scripts/neuron_count.py and check the 'results' folder
+3. The output includes Excel table with number of alive neurons on a random 300 μm hippocampus area per each input photo and photos with detected neurons outlined in red boxes.